The directory

 do "uncompress xtoys.tar.Z", then "tar -xvf xtoys.tar" and finally "make".

-contrib: a directory containing variations on these
+contrib: contributed variations on these programs.
+If you

 These all look best on a color display.